-There was a coyote incident involving a 5-year old that occurred on March 15, 2018 at California State University–Los Angeles.
+There was a coyote incident involving a 5-year old that occurred on March 15, 2018, at California State University–Los Angeles.
 We understand that many in the community are concerned about coyotes.
-The City takes concerns about coyotes very seriously and has an active Coyote Management Program with a keen focus on public safety.
+The City takes concerns about coyotes very seriously and has an active Coyote Management Program (PDF) with a keen focus on public safety.

 While the City has various tools available for coyote management, it is important that residents are aware of what they can also do to keep coyotes in the wild and away from our neighborhoods.
 Safeguard your family and property through hazing and removing attractants: